 The Charleston Historic District & Beyond

 Special thanks to Hyatt Place Charleston/Historic District and the Charleston Convention & Visitors Bureau for helping make our stay even better!
 All opinions within this article are our own.
 This article was originally created on February 14, 2017.
 It has been maintained and updated (as of March 12, 2018) to reflect current viewpoints and travel trends.

 Historic District Things to See and Do

-Book a room with a high-enough view of the Arthur Ravenel Bridge in the mornings before you head out for the day.
-Walk down East Bay Street and veer toward the waterfront for a look at that iconic Pineapple Fountain that adorns many visitors’ Instagram feeds.
-Rainbow Row’s colorful pastel houses line East Bay Street right before the Battery, where you can walk around and look out toward Fort Sumter.
+When visiting the Charleston Historic District, you have to walk down East Bay Street and veer toward the waterfront for a look at that iconic Pineapple Fountain that adorns many visitors’ Instagram feeds.
+Then there’s Rainbow Row, those beautiful pastel houses that line East Bay Street right before the Battery.
+That’s where you can walk around and look out toward Fort Sumter.
 Tours to that important point in American History can be arranged from Liberty Square in Downtown Charleston and Mount Pleasant.
 I’m also partial to Charleston’s historic buildings like the Old Exchange and Provost Dungeon, the churches that have stood tall for so long, and homes like the Nathaniel Russell or Edmonston-Alston houses.